MasterYuri/Laravel-EditTrans/README.md

 Also in tag wrap tag you can declare name of variable and save path.
 For example:

-We have viewer at '/resources/views/site/home.blade.php' and one string to move into localization file (Local path in views is '/site/home.blade.php').
+We have viewer at `/resources/views/site/home.blade.php` and one string to move into localization file (Local path in views is '/site/home.blade.php').
-Let's find out what we get after running "php artisan viewstolocales:run --onlylocale=en":
+Let's find out what we get after running `php artisan viewstolocales:run --onlylocale=en`:

 | Source string                                               |    Final string                         | Final localization file           | Comment             |
 | ------------------------------------------------------------|-----------------------------------------|-----------------------------------|---------------------|